single-react/single-react-loader/README.md

 ## What next

 1.support sourceMap
 ~~2.support style scope~~

+And then i will write plugin with common editor such as `vscode`,`sublime` for code snnipets and highlight

-You can contact me if you have any idea.
+You can contact me if you have any idea.You also can join us to help single-react stronger.